A-B-C Cowl – free pattern

 Do let me know how you get on with your cowl – there’s a project page here on Ravelry, or you can tag me on Instagram @winwickmum and also find me on Facebook.
 I always love to see your projects!

-This pattern is free on this blog and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This pattern is free on this blog and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 Not to be included in any collection or used for profit without written consent of Winwick Mum.